 Dear Boys, also known as Hoop Days in the anime, is such a series.
 The anime only lasted for just 26 episodes which all aired in 2003.
 Besides the rather short anime, where Dear Boys really shines is in its manga.

 The story is really a story, where the drama drives the series.
 First released in 1989 the manga has received a well-deserved cult following that has kept the series alive till 2017.
 The journey of these ball players is one that is really easy to get into, of all the basketball mangas out there, this one is definitely the best.

 |Manga||78 volumes||16 Dec 1989 – Jan 6, 2017|

 |Anime||1 season (26 eps)||8 April 2003 – 29 Sep 2003|

 If you’ve already gone through the above mentioned animes and mangas and you’re looking for something else that maybe you have overlooked, then you’re in luck.
 A new basketball anime is on the horizon, and its name is “Ahiru no Sora.”

 The manga was first released in 2004 and has enjoyed a warm welcome from the manga community.
 Keeping the series a favorite in the Weekly Shōnen Magazine for over 15 years.
 All of which is now culminating to an anime release for October 2, 2019.

 We’re excited to see what this series will bring to the genre of basketball animes.
 With the bar set so high by Kuroko no Basuke and Slam Dunk, we have high hopes Ahiru no Sora.

 |Anime||Scheduled for Release||October 2, 2019|

-Although it’s not the same as watching game films or NBA games, it’s still a wonderful past-time that keeps my head in the game while allowing myself to relax.
-I suggest it to any basketball lover who need to unwind after a tough practice or an intense match-up.
+Although it’s not the same as watching game films or NBA games, it’s still a wonderful past-time that keeps my head in the game while allowing me to relax.
+I suggest it to any basketball lover who needs to unwind after a tough practice or an intense match-up.